 Final Thoughts

-Drug-induced psychosis can manifest in a variety of ways depending on the offending substance.
+Drug-induced psychosis can manifest in various ways depending on the offending substance.
 Symptoms that persist beyond intoxication or acute withdrawal can be frightening for the individual and others.
 While the condition is relatively brief, it can convert to a primary psychosis or reveal a vulnerability to psychosis.
-Professional help can often be helpful in treating not just the drug-induced psychosis, but also underlying causes that may have led to drug use in the first place.
+Professional help can often help treat not just drug-induced psychosis but also underlying causes that may have led to drug use in the first place.